The open source freight network.

 How is an open freight network different from a freight broker?

 A freight broker operates on margin opacity.
 They buy capacity at one price and sell it to you at a higher price, and you never see the spread.
 An open freight network operates on transparent, all-inclusive pricing.
-Warp owns and operates the cross-dock facilities and manages 24,000+ carriers directly.
+Warp runs the cross-dock network — leased and partner facilities — and manages 38,000+ carriers directly.
 There is no hidden intermediary layer extracting rent.

 How does the open source model reduce shipping costs?